LightChain: A DHT-based Blockchain for Resource Constrained Environments

 \subsection{Asymptotic Analysis}

-Having the system capacity of $\systemCapacity$ peers, a new peer joins the Skip Graph overlay using the original join protocol of the Skip Graph \cite{aspnes2007skip}, which has the communication complexity of $O(\log{\systemCapacity})$.
-Generating a new transaction or block takes the maximum of $\validatorThreshold$ searches over the overlay for the sake of PoV validation, as well as an insertion in the overlay once it got validated.
-This results in the overall communication complexity of $O((\validatorThreshold + 1)\log{\systemCapacity})$ for generating a single transaction or block, which is simplified to $O(\log{\systemCapacity})$ considering $\validatorThreshold$ as a system-wide constant parameter.
-To reduce the number of searches, the participating peers on the search for numerical ID path can be alternatively contacted as the PoV validators, which is supported by the randomized identifier assignment of the peers.
-In this manner, $O(\frac{\log{\systemCapacity}}{\validatorThreshold})$ searches for validators are required.
-Although it does not change the communication complexity asymptotically, it reduces the number of searches.
-For example, based on our simulation results, in a Skip Graph of $10$K peers for $\validatorThreshold = 12$ and $\signatureThreshold = 10$, an average of one search is needed to obtain $10$ honest validators.
-PoV validation of a single transaction or block is done via sending a validation result message, which takes the communication complexity of $O(1)$.
+Having the system capacity of $\systemCapacity$ peers, a new peer joins the Skip Graph overlay using the original join protocol of the Skip Graph \cite{aspnes2007skip}, which has the message complexity of $O(\log{\systemCapacity})$.
+Generating and validating a new transaction or block has the message complexity of $O((\validatorThreshold + 1)\log{\systemCapacity})$, i.e., a maximum of $\validatorThreshold$ PoV Skip Graph searches, as well as an insertion in the overlay once it gets validated.
+This is simplified to $O(\log{\systemCapacity})$ considering $\validatorThreshold$ as a system-wide constant parameter.
+PoV of a single transaction or block is done by sending a validation result message, which has the message complexity of $O(1)$.